SECRET-GUEST/windows_link_reader/README.md

 ## ⛔ Limitations

-* Not a full implementation of every Shell Link feature (some ExtraData blocks are ignored).
+* Not a full implementation of every Shell Link feature (some ExtraData blocks are ignored)
-* Resolution is best-effort and depends on available mounts.
+* Resolution is best-effort and depends on available mounts
-* Network shares may still require user authentication handled by the OS.
+* Network shares may still require authentication handled by the OS

 ---